1-1 Getting Started

 3. The following program runs but is very hard to read.
 Properly indent and comment the code in Dr Java.

-4. Install the JDK (choose the x64 Installer for Windows) and Dr Java on your home computer.
-Test your installation using the program you just worked on.
+4. Test your JDK and Dr. Java installation at home using the program you just worked on.